petcomputacaoufrgs/pinguim-2-turing/README.md

 ## Install and run the project

+1. Make sure you already have Build Tools C++ for Desktop downloaded
+2. Download rust on your machine.
+3. After everything has been installed, restart the system.

 To build the package, additional to Rust, we need a library called `wasm-pack`

 ```bash